energywebfoundation/ocn-node/examples/README.md

 The headers prefixed with `OCPI-` describe the desired routing of the message.
-The `OCPI-from-country-code` and `OCPI-from-party-id` describe the OCPI party on the platform which is making the request (in our case we only have one party per platform, but it could be the case that a CPO and EMSP role share the same platform connection with an OCN client).
+The `OCPI-from-country-code` and `OCPI-from-party-id` describe the OCPI party on the platform which is making the request (in our case we only have one party per platform, but it could be the case that a CPO and EMSP role share the same platform connection with an OCN node).
 Likewise, the `OCPI-to-country-code` and `OCPI-to-party-id` headers describe the recipient of the request.
 In our case we are making requests to a CPO with country code `DE` and party ID `CPO`.
-This CPO is registered to the same OCN client as our EMSP, but what if we want to contact a "remote" party connected to a different OCN client?
+This CPO is registered to the same OCN Node as our EMSP, but what if we want to contact a "remote" party connected to a different OCN Node?
 We can try this out by changing the request headers to the following:

 ```